 - Hit Points: All characters start with a preset number (e.g. warriors with 25), which grows as they progress.

-- Honest Rolls Character: Enforced by the game manual, as the entirety of a characters' initial statistics is determined by consecutive dice rolls.
+- Honest Rolls Character: Enforced in the box set 1, where the entirety of a characters' initial statistics is determined by consecutive dice rolls.
 This was relaxed in later sets.

 - Loads and Loads of Rules: Averted in a conscious attempt to go easy on the newcomers to tabletop gaming.